ARFID-Encyclopedia/backend/README.md

 #### Access Levels

+Access levels dictate which users are able to access what resources as described below:

 | Access level | Alias | Description |
 |--------------|-------|-------------|
 | 0            | ANON  | The user hasn't logged in and has no rights to add edit or remove content |